reubendb/MFC/misc/gt-hackathon.md

 * Optimizing performance (Anand + Henry)
 	1. Ensuring the current kernel implementations are "as good as we can reasonably do" (Nsight Compute tests)
 		* Another thing to consider: Does assigning more than 1 MPI rank per GPU help speed-up?
 We found in a previous hackathon that doing this and enabling `gpumps` gave an additional bump in speed-up over the CPU-only case.
 Can ask Jean/Mauro about this as well.
 You enable `gpumps` via a `bsub` or `jsrun` command line flag.
 It should be in the Summit user guide.
+		* Should we be using MACROS!! for certain arrays and/or branch statements in kernels like Riemann/WENO?
+That are expanded by cpp c pre processor at compile time??
 	3. MPI halo transfers (CUDA-aware MPI?), can these be faster?
 		* Conclusion from preliminary analysis: This is unimportant because more physics means less important communication time
 	4. Parallel I/O: How does it impact scaling, should we do asynchronous ACC here?, etc.